ahluwalij/ahluwalij/README.md

 # Hi there, I'm Jasdeep Ahluwalia! 👋

-💻 Computer Science At the UMD - College Park | 🌟 Programming Enthusiast
+💻 Computer Science At the UMD - College Park

 📍 New York, NY